 Keep your eyes peeled for reds and a rich white wine called Soave.

-Veneto is known for the Valpolicella region which is known for producing Amarone della Valpolicella.
+Veneto is known for the Valpolicella region, which is known for producing Amarone della Valpolicella.
 Besides the great red blends of Valpolicella made with Corvina, Rondinella, and Molinara, there are also several fine Merlot-based IGT wines in this area.
-For white wines, Garganega is the white grape that makes Soave (‘swah-vay’), a wine that’s rich like Chardonnay.
+For white wines, Garganega is the white grape that makes Soave (‘swah-vay’), great alternative to Pinot Grigio.
 Check out the article below on finding wines from Veneto.

 Try red wines from Tuscany as well as a sweet wine called Vin Santo.

-Tuscany is home to the Chianti region which is the most famous region for Sangiovese.
+Tuscany is home to the Chianti region, the most famous region for Sangiovese.
 When Sangiovese became the required major grape in Chianti during the 1970s, the other noble grapes (Cab and Merlot) ended up creating a new style of wine: Super Tuscan.

 For white wines in this region, keep in mind that Trebbiano is Italy’s most produced white grape and Vermentino has quite a few taste similarities to Sauvignon Blanc.